railshotway/therailshotway.com/source/posts/2021-05-29-uncovering-hotwire-patterns-part-1-loading-frames-on-demand.html.md

 <img class="img--centered" src="https://www.dropbox.com/s/3nedyzkipdlks1t/yo-menu-demo.gif?raw=1" alt="Gif showing our replica of the HEY menu" width="600" height="325" />

-(I emailed Basecamp about this, by the way. they're okay with you and I building a HEY clone for educational purposes.)
+I emailed Basecamp about this, by the way. they're okay with you and I building a HEY clone for educational purposes.

-The code is available at <a href="https://github.com/JoseFarias/yo-email" target="_blank">this GitHub repo</a>.

 Here's a working implementation of the above GIF.
 Note that serving a `/navigation` route is necessary to actually populate the frame (<a href="https://github.com/JoseFarias/yo-email/blob/0a10338a53341312cc469fed8ddfd91ec30fd86e/src/server/views/navigation.html" target="_blank">see repo</a>).